navaneeth-dev/stealid/README.md

 # StealID

-Complete Stealer As A Service
+Cookie Stealer As A Service.

+## Deploying

+`make` it uses docker compose.

 ## TODO